1788 English cricket season: Marylebone Cricket Club v White Conduit Club

 Played 27 June at Lord's.
 MCC won by 83 runs.

 This is the earliest match involving an MCC team to leave a surviving scorecard and so, although it was "gentlemen only", it is of great historical importance.
 It is also the last match in which a White Conduit team is known to have taken part, and so the merger of the two clubs may have been completed soon afterwards.
 Haygarth in S&B says that although "this is the first recorded Marylebone match", there can be no doubt a few had "come off" previously.
 He explains his view by reference to the Lord's pavilion fire in 1825 which caused the loss of "many old scores and other valuable records".
 MCC scored 62 and 124; White Conduit 42 and 61.
 Gilbert East of MCC bowled nine in the match; the highest runscorers were Peter Burrell (14 and 33) and George Talbot (20* and 31), both of MCC.

 England matches

 There were four matches involving teams called England.
-(Note: Teams called England or All-England had been formed since the 1730s.
+(Note: Teams called England had been formed since the 1730s.
 They were by no means international or even national.
-Top-class cricket in the 18th century was confined to the south-eastern counties around London and an England team of the time consisted of players from these counties.
+Cricket in the 18th century was mostly confined to the south-eastern counties around London, and England of the time consisted of players from these counties.
 The teams were in the nature of "Rest of England" and were formed to play against a strong club or county team.)